When to Fertilize Plants

 Are your plants ready for fertilizer?
 Whether you’re just getting started improving the look of your lawn and garden, or you’re a seasoned veteran when it comes to manicured lawns and luscious gardens, it can be difficult to know how much is too much fertilizer.
-If you’re concerned about applying your own fertilizer or are looking for yard fertilizing companies in Michigan, Lush Lawn can help.
+If you’re concerned about applying your own fertilizer or are looking for a lawn fertilizer service in Michigan, Lush Lawn can help.

 Best Time to Start Fertilizing Your Lawn